Illinois higher ed leaders pledge commitment to diversity after SCOTUS ruling

 "Our student body reflects our longstanding commitment to diversity, equity, inclusion and belonging and our university community’s recognition of such," she said.
 In fall 2022, roughly 20% of NIU students were Latinx, 17% Black, 6% Asian and 46% white.

-Illinois Wesleyan University President Georgia Nugent said she recently attended an annual meeting with the Annapolis Group, an organization of roughly 130 liberal arts colleges, where they discussed the potential consequence of the Supreme Court ruling.
+Georgia Nugent, president of Illinois Wesleyan University in Bloomington, said she recently attended an annual meeting with the Annapolis Group, an organization of roughly 130 liberal arts colleges, where they discussed the potential consequence of the Supreme Court ruling.

 The general consensus of those in attendance was that the schools at risk of being affected are the Ivy League schools where there are extremely low acceptance rates for a large pool of applicants, Nugent said.

-Wesleyan currently has about a 50% acceptance rate and offers programs and scholarships to foster equity and provide opportunities, Nugent said.
+Nugent said Wesleyan has about a 50% acceptance rate and offers programs and scholarships to foster equity and provide opportunities.
+It has a total enrollment of roughly 1,500, of which roughly 9% of students were Hispanic, 7% were Black and 7% were Asian as of fall 2022.

-Kent Barnds, chief enrollment officer at Augustana College, said he suspects that the decision would have little impact on institutions like the private liberal arts college in Rock Island.
+Kent Barnds, chief enrollment officer at Augustana College in Rock Island, said he suspects that the decision would have little impact on institutions like the private liberal arts college with enrollment of roughly 2,300.

 Still, he and others in higher education are still trying to gain a full understanding of the potential implications.